aspose-words/Aspose.Words-Documentation/cpp/developer-guide/programming-with-documents/working-with-ole-objects/_index.md

 title: Working with Ole Objects in C++
 articleTitle: Working with Ole Objects
 linktitle: Working with Ole Objects
-description: "Create and modify OLE embedding in your document using Aspose.Words for C++."
+description: "Create and modify OLE embedding in your document using C++."
 type: docs
 aliases:
  - /cpp/working-with-ole-objects-and-online-video/